Diamondbacks vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has 65 hits with 11 doubles, a triple, nine home runs, 17 walks and 28 RBI.
-He's also stolen five bases.
+- Thomas has 12 doubles, a triple, nine home runs, 17 walks and 28 RBI (66 total hits).
+He's also swiped five bases.

 Thomas Recent Games